arkku/dotfiles/README.md

   part of other commands)
 * `fzpullr` – select a GitHub pull request and print its number (e.g., to be used as part of other commands)

+Most of the commands will take arguments, which will generally be passed on to the eventual git command (e.g., `gmerge --squash` will result in `git merge --squash`).
+Most of commands that select a commit can take a branch name to choose commits from a branch other than the current, e.g., `gcherry master` would cherry-pick from commits on `master`.
+In cases where the argument doesn't make sense otherwise, it is used as the initial search, e.g., `gco origin` would start the branch selection with `origin` already written into the search.
+This is handy when you know that a given search term will only give one result, then you can just do `gco f/bar`<kbd>Enter</kbd><kbd>Enter</kbd>
+(although it is identical to `gco`<kbd>Enter</kbd>`f/bar`<kbd>Enter</kbd>, the former retains the search string in shell command history).

 #### Global Aliases